 With a curious appetite for seeking out an array of different roles, even her latest incarnation as Mary Stuart in 2018’s Mary, Queen of Scots, acts as a wonderful example of of her desire to challenge herself as an actress.
 I have no doubt we will be seeing more of Ronan into the next decade and hopefully with an Oscar to her name.

-Check back soon for Part 2 when we countdown the best actresses of the decade from 6 to 1.
+Check out Part 2 where we countdown the best actresses of the decade from 8 to 5.